Filter

 The following documents are required for the preparation of the deed:

-- Tax ID or updated tax situation certificate
+Tax ID or updated tax status certificate (Constancia de situación fiscal)

 - What is a Real Estate Appraisal?